Identifying the latent space geometry of network models through analysis of curvature: Introduction

-We also approach the question from a fundamentally different perspective than currently available alternatives that use the likelihood or penalized likelihood to estimate model fit.
+It is currently common practice to assume the latent dimension and manifold type.
+Our approach provides a data-driven alternative.
+It also contrasts with cross-validation based selection procedures that are sometimes used, in particular to estimate the dimension.
+These approaches subsample connections and then use either model fit diagnostics or out-of-sample prediction metrics.
+Our approach avoids a critical issue with these approaches, namely subsampling can fundamentally alter graph properties in unpredictable ways \citep{chandrasekharl2016}, calling into question the relevance of the subsampled distribution.
+We approach the question from a fundamentally different perspective than currently available alternatives that use the likelihood or penalized likelihood to estimate model fit.
 First, rather than characterizing fit or predictive accuracy with a particular dataset, our approach takes a more classical hypothesis testing perspective.
 Comparing (for example) an information metric across a model fit with a spherical or hyperbolic latent space is fundamentally characterizing the congruence between the embedding for a given dataset and the spaces under consideration.
 Uncertainty in this framework arises from sampling, but also from potential model mis-specification.
 A likelihood based metric for a spherical space with small curvature will likely perform quite well for a graph generated from Euclidean embeddings, for example.
-In our approach we isolate uncertainty to only sampling error by using a test for isometric embeddings of distances into the space under consideration.
-In our context we variability in the observed distance matrix as representing expected noise due to sampling realizations of a graph of a given size.
+We isolate uncertainty to only sampling error by using a test for isometric embeddings of distances into the space under consideration.
+We conceptualize variability in the observed distance matrix as representing expected noise due to sampling realizations of a graph of a given size.
 Second, we isolate the test to uniquely distance, rather than to the model as a whole, as would be the case with a likelihood-based measure.
-A likelihood ratio test for whether or not the curvature of the space is zero, for example, may seem to be an appealing alternative, to our approach.
+A likelihood ratio test for whether or not the curvature of the space is zero, for example, may seem to be an appealing alternative to our approach.
 Such a test would, however, confound changes in the latent geometry with changes in the fixed effects.
 To see this, recall that the surface area of the sphere changes as a function of the curvature.
 To preserve the overall density of the graph, therefore, the individual effects must change when the curvature changes.
-In our framework we sidestep this issue by leveraging the structure of the network formation model to isolate the test as specific to the latent geometry.
+We sidestep this issue by leveraging the structure of the network formation model to isolate the test as specific to the latent geometry.
 Constructing an appropriate likelihood-based test, in contrast, would require marginalizing over the individual effects, which would be computationally intensive and require specifying distributions for the individual effects (which we do not require).